apecloud/kubeblocks/docs/user_docs/observability/monitor-database.md

    kubeblocks-prometheus-server         kb-system   19090   Jul 24,2023 11:38 UTC+0800
    ```

-3. Open the web console of a monitoring dashboard.
+3. Open and view the web console of a monitoring dashboard.
 For example,

    ```bash
    kbcli dashboard open kubeblocks-grafana